csorbakristof/learning_ai/EViP_ZH_gen/prompts.md

 Now please update #specification.md according to the new version of the test set.
 Keep it divided into subtasks so that students can work on them incrementally during the exam.

-TODO: group tests according to subtasks
+---

+All unit tests are now in a single file #file:UnitTest1.cs .
+Avoid using default filenames like "UnitTest1.cs", "Form1.cs" etc. And please divide the unit tests according to the subtasks in #file:specification.md .
+Tell the students in the subtask descriptions which unit tests they have to make pass in that subtask.

+---

-(Note: VS -> VSCode átálláskor *.md encoding hiba, ha úgy marad, később megpróbálja a rosszat követni. Érdemes rögtön minden fájlt javíttatni vele.)
+(Tanulság: VS -> VSCode átálláskor *.md encoding hiba, ha úgy marad, később megpróbálja a rosszat követni. Érdemes rögtön minden fájlt javíttatni vele.)

+Tanulság: ha a vizsgafeladat magyarul kell, akkor rögtön az elején érdemes figyelni rá, hogy mi egyen magyarul és mi angolul.
+Példul a forráskód metódus nevei, kommentárjai...

+--- TODO
+Look at Stryker.net website, make it work, eval result and improve tests.